Arts and entertainment in Camden, New Jersey

 The arts and entertainment industry has always been prominent in the city of Camden, New Jersey.
 In the early 20th century, Camden became a hub of music and innovation in entertainment with the presence of the Victor Talking Machine Company (later RCA Victor).
-It is the birth place of celebrities such as tragic star Russ Columbo; singer and Broadway actress Lola Falana.
+It is the birthplace of celebrities such as tragic star Russ Columbo; singer and Broadway actress Lola Falana.
 Today, Camden is home to individuals and groups that help bolster the arts in the city.

 History

 Starting on February 16, 2012, Camden's Waterfront began an art crawl and volunteer initiative called Third Thursday in an effort to support local Camden business and restaurants.
 Part of Camden's art crawl movement exists in Studio Eleven One, a fully restored 1906 firehouse opened in 2011 that operated as an art gallery owned by William and Ronja Butlers.
 William Butler and Studio Eleven One are a part of his wife's company Thomas Lift LLC, self-described as a "socially conscious company" that works to connect Camden's art scene with philanthropic organizations.

 Starting in 2014, Camden began Connect The Lots, a community program designed to revitalize unused areas for community engagement.
 Connect the Lots was founded through The Kresge Foundation, and the project "seeks to create temporary, high-quality, safe outdoor spaces that are consistently programmed with local cultural and recreational activities".
 Other partnerships with the Connect the Lots foundation include the Cooper's Ferry Partnership, a private non-profit corporation dedicated to urban renewal.
 Connect the Lots' main work are their 'Pop up Parks' that they create around Camden.
 In 2014, Connect The Lots created a pop up skate park for Camden youth with assistance from Camden residents as well as students.
 As of 2016, the Connect the Lots program free programs have expanded to include outdoor yoga and free concerts.

 Various murals have been painted throughout the city of the years.
 The City Invincible mural, now named Camden Invincible, was made and installed at the intersection of 16th Street and Admiral Wilson Boulevard in 2017.
 It was inspired by Walt Whitman who created the poem “I’d Dream in a Dream” in 1867.
 The mural was painted by five local artists: Terina Nicole Hill, Priscilla Rios, Breiner Garcia, Donald T. Williams, and Erik James Montgomery with help from the Camden Community Partnership.
 They even showed remorse rather than anger when it got vandalized, but thankfully the Invincible mural was cleaned up to its original state.
 Another mural was recently made by a group of artists called We Live Here Artists Collective of Camden.
 It was installed on the Bush Refrigeration building on Admiral Wilson Boulevard at 17th Street, next to the City Invincible mural.
 This was done to commemorate the accomplishments of those who lived in Camden such as Reverend Robert "Father Bob" McDermott, running back Mike Rozier, and activist Rosa Ramirez in addition to the town's scenery.